×

 • Cottage Cheese:

 Cottage cheese aka. paneer is high in milk protein and low in fat and calories.
-It is a rich source of minerals like calcium, phosphorus, selenium, Vitamin B12, riboflavin and various other nutrients.
+It is a rich source of minerals like calcium, phosphorus, selenium, Vitamin B12, riboflavin, and various other nutrients.
 It helps in satiety and helps burn more fat.
 They make an excellent source of a complete meal or a snack.
 One cup of cottage cheese has 28g of protein.

 • Eggs:

-Whole organic eggs are considered to be most nutritious when it comes to protein.
+Whole organic eggs are considered to be the most nutritious when it comes to protein.
 An egg typically contains all 20 amino acids and hence is referred to as a complete protein.
 With the benefits of complete protein eggs also are packed with vitamins and minerals and essential fats.
 These are mostly present in the yolk (yellow of the egg).
-They are also rich in choline, which plays a critical role during growth and development during pregnancy.
-An egg comprises of 6g of protein.
+They are also rich in choline, which plays a critical role in growth and development during pregnancy.
+An egg comprises 6g of protein.

 • Whey: